HERO Health and Well-being Best Practices Scorecard in Collaboration with Mercer© (HERO Scorecard)

 Employers can benchmark their programs in greater depth — and against a group of their own peers — through a series of benchmark reports based on employer size, industry and geographic region.
 These more in-depth reports provide the aggregated responses to each Scorecard question in addition to the average scores.

 Benchmark reports for the US version of the Scorecard are currently provided on a quarterly basis through the HERO Scorecard Preferred Providers Program.
-Organizations that are interested in learning more about the Preferred Providers Program or about the cost to access benchmark reports may contact Jessica Grossmeier at email@example.com.
+Organizations that are interested in learning more about the Preferred Providers Program or about the cost to access additional industry or custom benchmark reports may contact Mary Imboden at firstname.lastname@example.org.